 Blufig Announces Strategic Partnership With Hubspot To Accelerate B2B Marketing Transformation

-Blufig DigitalBENGALURU, KARNATAKA, INDIA, May 7, 2025 /EINPresswire / -- Blufig , a strategy-led B2B marketing agency, announces a strategic partnership with HubSpot , a world leader in marketing automation and customer relationship management (CRM) software.
+(MENAFN- ForPressRelease) Blufig, a strategy-led B2B marketing agency, announces a strategic partnership with HubSpot, a world leader in marketing automation and customer relationship management (CRM) software.
 With this strategic partnership, Blufig is a certified HubSpot Solution Partner, further deepening its service capabilities and unlocking new value for B2B organizations wanting to scale through connected, data-driven growth strategies.

 With this partnership, Blufig now provides solutions across the HubSpot ecosystem with special focus on: